 - Add the garlic and cook for a further 2-3 minutes.

 - Add the spices and tomato puree with a dash of water and simmer for 5 minutes.

 - Add the chickpeas and continue to simmer for another 10 minutes, add water if necessary to desired consistency.

 Made this Recipe?

-If you had a go at this Chickpea Curry please feel free to give me a shout on Instagram at @food_flaneur so I don’t miss out on your creations and give your post some love!
+If you had a go at Chickpea Curry, be sure to give me a shout on Instagram at @food_flaneur so I don’t miss out on your creations and give your post some love!